AustinMcGuinn/react-native-build-ios/README.md

 <!-- TIPS -->
 ## Tips

-To get rid of the 'Missing Compliance' warning every time you deploy a build to Testflight, add the following to your Info.plist
+To get rid of the 'Missing Compliance' warning every time you deploy a build to Testflight, add the following to the end of your Info.plist file.

 ```js
    <key>ITSAppUsesNonExemptEncryption</key>